SCTCoding/SUManage/README.md

 ## SUManage
 The idea is that SUManage lets you specify a particualar label to download and it will check and tell you when that is finished.
 You can use this with tools like Jamf to have a more sane user experience.
 Simply connect your notifications to the current plist output.

+## OS Compatability
+This should work on any version of MacOS Monterey, but it will have issues with Big Sur.
+I am building a fix for that right now.
+I just have not added the changes.
+I am still doing some analysis of Big Sur.

 ## How It Works
 1. Build the plist
 2. Start the download of the given software update